Installation & Maintenance

 IN DROUGHT TOLERANCE TESTING,

-SEEDLING MORTALITY RATES DECREASED UP TO 60%
+MORTALITY RATES DECREASED UP TO 70%

 INCREASED AMOUNTS OF NUTRIENT ABSORPTION: